“The ultimate symbol of Norman glory”

 Where to stay when visiting the Trim area

 We were passing through Trim on the way to Galway.
-The area looked so quaint that it would have been lovely to stay for a night or two.
-The links below provide information on various accommodations in the area.
+The area looked so quaint it would have been lovely to stay in the area for a night or two.
+There are various accommodations in the area that you can find in the links below.

 Final Thoughts

 This location offers so much beauty that it will open your eyes to the world of Ireland.
 There will be many festivals throughout the year in the town of Trim to experience.
-It is no wonder why movie scenes in Braveheart and The Big Red One were filmed here in such a fantastic setting.
+It is no wonder why there were movie scenes in Braveheart and The Big Red One filmed here with such a fantastic setting.

 Trim is a perfect location to introduce yourself to Ireland’s wonders, and since it is in the county of Meath, you will be well on your way to discovering so much more.
 Ancient ruins like the Hill of Tara, the dozens of castles, and other historical sites surrounding this area will continue to intrigue and inspire you to experience all that magical Ireland offers.